 I Promise I Don’t Hate Emma Watson

 This was huge news and united fandoms of all faiths.
 As Nicholas Barber wrote for The Guardian in February 2017, “Never before has there been such continuity between an actress’s online persona and her two most iconic roles.”
-The movie was going to be a hit either way, but had this role gone to any other actress, and I’m counting Emilia Clarke grade celebrities, I doubt very much that the remake’s success would have been earthshattering.
+The movie was going to be a hit either way, but had this role gone to any other actress, and I’m counting Emilia Clarke grade stars, I doubt very much that the remake’s success would have been earthshattering.

-Before I start blaming Emma Watson for ruining the remake, I want to acknowledge both her talents as an actress and her contributions to feminism as a whole.
+Now, before I start blaming Emma Watson for ruining the remake, I want to acknowledge both her talents as an actress and her contributions to feminism as a whole.
 In addition to her role as Hermione, Watson’s most well-known for activist work advocating for women’s rights.
 Her famous “He For She” address in 2014 is especially notable for calling on men to be active agents in the fight for gender equality.
 It’s not a slight against Emma Watson as a performer, activist, or human being to say that she should have never been a Disney Princess.

 Watson was nothing if not grateful to be playing Belle, but her enthusiasm appears to be isolated to that specific princess.
 Watson was also famously offered the title role in Disney’s remake of Cinderella, which premiered shortly after Watson’s casting as Belle was announced, a role which she declined.
 As far as I know, Watson has never outright said “it was my feminist duty to turn down Cinderella,” but it’s kind of there in the subtext.
 Explaining why she chose to play Belle but not Cinderella, she shared,